The Fourth Operation

 Even restricted to positive numbers, because of the non-associatively of exponentiation it cannot be a group operation.

 Another reason exponentiation stands out from addition and multiplication is that it has no geometric construction that is continuous in the exponent.
 Addition can be thought of as laying two line segments end to end in a straight line, multiplication as the area indicated when line segments are joined perpendicularly.
 We run into a problem with exponentiation.
 X, X squared, X cubed, etc. make sense geometrically – a line segment, square, cube, and so forth in higher dimensions – but there is no continuum of dimensions to make sense of X raised to a fraction.
 What, for example, is between a square and a cube?
-(The fractional and continuous geometries of Menger, Birkoff, and von Newman are no help because their dimensions range between zero and one, and they are projective geometries rather than Euclidean.)
+(The fractional and continuous geometries of Menger, Birkoff, and von Neumann are no help because their dimensions range between zero and one, and they are projective geometries rather than Euclidean.)

-Thus it would seem that we have gone on a fool’s errand, though an interesting one.
+Thus it would seem we have gone on a fool’s errand, though an interesting one.
 Not only is there no fourth operation, there is not even a third operation.
 Exponentiation, to repeat, should not be viewed as a third binary operation or as any kind of binary operation.
 It is a unary operation on pure numbers, or rather a continuum of unary operations parameterized by a base.
 It is a bridge between the two elementary operations on numbers stripped of their units that converts addition to multiplication and whose inverse converts multiplication to addition.